flowinho/flowinho.github.io/_posts/personal/2019-07-29-i-wasted-two-years-on-software-instead-of-content.md

 layout: post
 title: "Why i wasted two years on blogging software instead of creating content"
 tags: personal
+excerpt: "Many of the things i learned in the recent 10-15 years about various technologies and tools have been made possible through digging through first personal blogs of nerds, later specialized websites that offered tutorials and of course, stack-overflow.
+But not just technical stuff, a big chick of my knowledge was attained by visiting websites in the internet, from recipes, how to repair certain things, how to book a flight, etc. So from a very early perspective, i wanted to contribute back.
+To write some content, that someone else also benefits from.
+So decided: It‘s time to start a personal blog."
 ---

 Many of the things i learned in the recent 10-15 years about various technologies and tools have been made possible through digging through first personal blogs of nerds, later specialized websites that offered tutorials and of course, stack-overflow.
 But not just technical stuff, a big chick of my knowledge was attained by visiting websites in the internet, from recipes, how to repair certain things, how to book a flight, etc. So from a very early perspective, i wanted to contribute back.
 To write some content, that someone else also benefits from.
 So decided: It‘s time to start a personal blog.